amit-y11/plant_identifier/README.md

 You can send a screenshot of a plant to this bot and it will respond quickly with the identified plant in the picture!

 # Usage
-* Open this page with a device where you have [Telegram](https://telegram.org) installed
 * Click [here](https://t.me/plantIdentifyBot) to open the chat with the bot in the Telegram app
 * Join this [Telegram channel](https://t.me/botsbyamit) in order to use this bot